fastfloat/fast_float/README.md

 Introduced new optional macros to minimize overhead when certain parsing features are not required:

 * **`FASTFLOAT_ONLY_POSITIVE_C_NUMBER_WO_INF_NAN`**
-  Restricts parsing to **positive C-style numbers only** — no sign characters, no `INF`, `INFINITY`, or `NaN` and no additional options like skip white spaces or support for Fortran or JSON.
+  Restricts parsing to **positive C-style numbers only** — no sign characters, no `INF`, `INFINITY`, or `NaN` and no additional options like skip white spaces or support for Fortran/JSON/JS.

 * **`FASTFLOAT_ONLY_ROUNDS_TO_NEAREST_SUPPORTED`**
-  Assumes that only the **IEEE 754 “round-to-nearest”** rounding mode is needed, removing crutches support code for other modes.
+  Assumes that only the **IEEE 754 “round-to-nearest”** rounding mode is needed, removing crutches and support code for other modes.

 * **`FASTFLOAT_ISNOT_CHECKED_BOUNDS`**
   Disables bounds checking for input ranges that are assumed to be valid.